Deeppatil05/Government_Scheme_Usage_Analytics/README.md

-2. **Which government schemes are efficiently utilizing their allocated funds and which are underperforming?**
+**2. Which government schemes are efficiently utilizing their allocated funds and which are underperforming?**

    ![image alt](https://github.com/Deeppatil05/Government_Scheme_Usage_Analytics/blob/0a7ccb766a6c3534cece4e8b022b107c098a798c/assets/Q2.png)